RESEARCH CONTINUITY: Research Ramp-up

 - Carefully consider how to implement physical distancing procedures and other precautions when using boats, vessels, trains, airplanes, or other forms of group/mass transportation.
 What guidelines or requirements have operators implemented?

-- Depending on travel plans and circumstances, it may be possible to create a “testing bubble” for team members who will travel and work together at the site.
-A testing bubble is a group of individuals who have tested negative for the presence of SARS-CoV-2 in their blood.
+- Depending on travel plans and circumstances, it may be possible to create a “bubble” for team members through a combination of asymptomatic testing and steadfast adherence to safety precautions such as face coverings.
 The California Coronavirus COVID-19 Testing Task Force provides information about free testing being offered statewide.
 Other states and countries may have similar testing resources available.